jwcomp4/air_b_b_rental/README.md

 ## Research Questions to Answer:
 1. What is the greatest factor in price between listed AirBnBs?

-2. What whould be a competitve price for a new host user, given data they enter about their rental space?
+2. What would be a competitve price for a new host user, given data they enter about their rental space?

 &nbsp;